Students should expect to spend at least € 735,- per month on general living expenses.

 Students should expect to pay most or all of the following fixed expenses:

-Please note that starting from Winter Semester 2017/18, international students from non-EU/EEA countries are required to pay tuition fees for Master's degree programmes in the German federal state of Baden-Württemberg, of which Heidelberg is a part.
-The tuition fee per semester will be 1.500€.Students currently qualified at the masters level will have to pay an extra fee.
+Please note that international students from non-EU/EEA countries are required to pay tuition fees for Master's degree programmes in the German federal state of Baden-Württemberg, of which Heidelberg is a part.
+The tuition fee per semester is 1.500€.Students currently qualified at the masters level will have to pay an extra fee.

 All students are legally required to have medical insurance until they reach their 14th semester or their 30th birthday, whichever comes first.
 Medical insurance premiums are currently approx. € 45 to € 95 per month.